Friday, March 21, 2014

 Last night I wanted to make something with my new "Crystal Lazure Blue" SuperDuo beads and Dragonfly seemed like just the pattern to make with them because I have matching colors in all of the necessary kinds of beads.
 Since I hadn't tried that pattern before, I decided to make it as the pattern instructs the first time through.
 The only thing I changed was that I used Tila beads instead of CzechMates and they work perfectly with this pattern.

 The pattern is from Eridhan Creations on Etsy.
-You can buy it HERE for $5.00.
+You can buy it HERE for $5.00 (Unfortunately, this pattern is no longer available).
 Although Justyna is from Poland, the pattern is in English and her illustrations are very good.

 Below is the sample that I made last night as the pattern directs but I ran out of thread and had to quit for the night.
 I've since decided not to finish the sample (there was another step that I hadn't gotten to yet), because I wasn't happy with how all those seed beads look along the edges.
 As I was working my way through the pattern, I was falling in love with the design until I got to that stage.
 I think that all those seed beads detracted from the pretty design of the bracelet so I've decided to leave them off.
 I also liked the bracelet better when it wasn't as wide.